ArduCAM/ArduCAM_USB_Camera_Shield_Cpp_Demo/Build_Windows.md

 ![exe](resources/images/build_img/build_exe.png)

 Copy the compiled executable program to the same folder of the dynamic link library.
+(**Note: You need to go to the opencv installation directory and copy opencv_world\*.dll**)

 ![copy_exe](resources/images/build_img/copy.png)